Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Conclusions

 \item \textbf{The DM halos of interacting dwarf galaxies in general are likely to be in disequilibrium.} Satellites in orbit about low mass (dwarf) galaxy hosts will induce halo perturbations (wakes and density center displacements).
 As such, interacting dwarf galaxy pairs are laboratories to study the dynamical interactions between DM halos, satellites, and the disk of the host.

 \end{enumerate}

 We have demonstrated the power of the BFE framework and \texttt{EXP} for characterizing the evolution of a 1:10 mass ratio host:satellite system as the satellite passes through multiple pericenters.
-In the nearby universe, satellites of this mass ratio are readily seen \citep[e.g.][]{zaritsky_satellites_1993, mao_saga_2024}, and in cosmological simulations, \citet{chamberlain_fractions_2024} reported that $\sim 15\%$ of massive galaxies in TNG100 host a 1:4-10 satellite at redshift zero.
-The features we identify in our LMC-SMC simulation, such as satellite wakes, density center displacement dipole(s), kinematic signatures of satellite-induced perturbations, and disequilibrium of the host halo should be ubiquitous in 1:10 interacting pairs and therefore commonplace in nearby galaxy systems.
+In the nearby Universe, satellites of this mass ratio are readily seen \citep[e.g.,][]{zaritsky_satellites_1993, mao_saga_2024}, and in cosmological simulations, \citet{chamberlain_fractions_2024} reported that $\sim 15\%$ of massive galaxies in TNG100 host a 1:4-10 satellite at redshift zero.
+The features we identify in our LMC-SMC simulation, such as satellite wakes, density center displacement dipole(s), kinematic signatures of satellite-induced perturbations, and disequilibrium of the host halo are also seen in MW-LMC simulations, suggesting they may be widely found in 1:10 interacting pairs and therefore are possibly commonplace in nearby galaxy systems.

 The resonant responses in the LMC's halo induced by the SMC over multiple orbits may play an important role in the origin of the irregular shape of the LMC's disk.
 This motivates an urgent need for a framework to quantify the relative contributions of these resonances compared to the SMC itself in shaping the LMC's disk.
 More generally, our work shows that understanding the effect of a 1:10 mass ratio satellite on its host's disk must account for the full interaction history of the system.
-In this way, the halo-disk connection becomes more concrete in the presence of a satellite, providing an exciting path forwards to constrain the nature of dark matter.
+In this way, the halo-disk connection becomes more concrete in the presence of a satellite, providing an exciting path forwards to constrain the nature of DM.

 \begin{contribution}